 Choose your profile picture wisely.
 It will generally be seen in a tiny format, so keep that in mind and make sure it’s consistent with your other branding logos photos.

-You only have 160 characters for your bio – for most people that equates to something between 20 and 30 words.
-Your bio has strong SEO (Search Engine Optimization) power, so you should use it to accurately describe your truck and cuisine with words that might help people find you if they found you in a Google or Twitter search.
+You only have 160 characters for your bio.
+For most people that equates to something between 20 and 30 words.
+Your bio has strong SEO (Search Engine Optimization) power.
+So you use it to accurately describe your truck and cuisine with words that might help people find you if they found you in a Google or Twitter search.

 The bio will be the description that shows up as the description under the blue search title in Google.
-Edit your ‘Name’ setting in your profile settings so that Truck’s name is displayed rather than just your username.
+Edit your Name setting in your profile settings so that Truck’s name is displayed rather than just your username.
 And, make sure that you put the URL link to your main website in the ‘Web’ box in profile settings!
-The full link, with the ‘http’!
+The full link, with the ‘https’ included.

 The accepted way to accelerate following is to add people that you think or hope will be interested in you, your brand and what you have to say, and many will follow you back.
-From that point on it is up to you to engage and reward them by being interesting, relevant and serve great food!
+From that point on it is up to you.
+You must engage and reward them by being interesting, relevant and serve great food!

 Remember that, odd as it might sound, having followers isn’t the point.
 It is all about interacting with them and the wider Twitter-sphere.
 The obvious things to do to start building Twitter following focused on your truck is to add everyone on your truck’s mailing list brokers (if you have one), send out bulletins to age old MySpace fans, do the same on Facebook and then start hunting.
 Targets are other food trucks in your local area, their fans, local venues and people in your scene.